Eklektisk/dotfiles/README.md

 Contains all of my dotfiles

 ## Credits Where Due
-A portion of my dotfiles were either copied from or inspired by Derk Taylor (DistroTube) and Luke Smith.
+A portion of my dotfiles were either copied from or inspired by Derek Taylor (DistroTube) and Luke Smith.

 ### Accreditted to DistroTube
 The following were copied from DistroTube: